ruivergani/lp-ntfboost/README.md

 The following technologies were employed in the creation of this project:

+- NextJS
-- States
+- TailwindCSS
-- ContextAPI
+- Shadcn/UI
-- LocalStorage
+- SwipperJS
-- Immutability of the state
 - Lists and keys in ReactJS
 - Properties
 - Componentization
-- Array manipulation methods such as map, filter, and even reduce
+- Array manipulation methods such as maps.
-- Save data on localStorage
-- Immer, Date FNS, ZOD, React Hook Form
 - [Yarn](https://vitejs.dev/)
 - [Vite JS](https://vitejs.dev/)
 - [React JS](https://reactjs.org/)